ExperimentsHNL/popper-design/overview.md

 4. **Player Site** -- a website that players (experimental subjects) use to browse and participate in trials launched by the researchers.

-Below is a diagram showing the architecture of Popper.
+Below is a diagram showing the general architecture of Popper.
 Click <a href="https://github.com/Experiments/popper-design/blob/master/popper_overview.png?raw=true" target="_blank">here</a> for a larger view.

 <a href="https://github.com/Experiments/popper-design/blob/master/popper_overview.png?raw=true" target="_blank">![Popper Overview](https://github.com/Experiments/popper-design/blob/master/popper_overview.png?raw=true)</a>